-Marlene Spoerri is the host of Carnegie Council's Ethics Matter—a series of town hall-style conversations with public intellectuals, policymakers, and activists.
-Spoerri also contributes to the Council’s weekly podcast, Global Ethics Corner.
+Marlene Spoerri is UN officer at Independent Diplomat.
+She was formerly the host of Carnegie Council's Ethics Matter Series and contributed to the Council's podcast Global Ethics Corner.

 Prior to joining the Council, Spoerri worked for the German Marshall Fund of the United States, the U.S. Embassy in Croatia, and the Humanitarian Law Center.
 A dual Dutch-American citizen, she speaks English, Dutch, and Serbian.

-In November 2012, Spoerri will defend her Ph.D. in European Studies at the University of Amsterdam.
-In addition to teaching about democracy and international relations, she has served as a Visiting Scholar at Columbia University’s Harriman Institute and Central European University’s Department of Political Science.
+In November 2012, Spoerri defended her Ph.D. in European studies at the University of Amsterdam.
+In addition to teaching about democracy and international relations, she has served as a visiting scholar at Columbia University’s Harriman Institute and Central European University's Department of Political Science.

-Spoerri’s forthcoming manuscript, Engineering Revolution?
-Building Parties and Bringing Down Dictators in the former Yugoslavia, explores the role of US and European foreign aid in facilitating—and inhibiting—democracy in post-authoritarian and newly democratic states.
+Spoerri’s upcoming book, Engineering Revolution?, explores the role of U.S. and European foreign aid in facilitating—and inhibiting—democracy in post-authoritarian and newly democratic states.
 Her articles have appeared in peer-reviewed journals, including Democratization, Europe-Asia Studies, the Journal of International Relations and Development, as well as in news outlets like the Christian Science Monitor.

 - Ethics Matter: Jeremy Scahill on the World as a Battlefield

 - Ethics Matter: Zainab Salbi on Women, War, and Self-Empowerment